Red Elephant Project

 The "Elephant in the room" is an expression that applies to an obvious problem that no one wants to discuss.
 It insinuates that the problem is so obvious that it would be impossible to overlook.
 So let’s talk about menstruation.
 You heard me right, you know that miserable monthly reminder that you are now a woman.
 The cramps, the blood, the time of month when you wonder how many times you can shower in a day.
 Right?
 What does menstruation have in common with health, hygiene, sanitation and education?
 If you live in a developed country you probably don’t know.
 You can buy fancy affordable tampons and pads.
 You can go to work and school without worrying about bleeding through your only uniform or dress outfit.
 You can chose from different colors, shapes, sizes and perfumes and when you’re done, you either throw it in the garbage or flush it down the toilet.

-We now have the Red Elephant Project in Kenya, Tanzania, Nicaragua and Ghana.
+We now have the Red Elephant Project in Kenya, Tanzania, Nicaragua, Uganda and Ghana.

 To read more about the story behind The Red Elephant Project, click here......

-Hope Without Borders has been able to distribute more than 800 "hygiene" pack to women and school girls in Kenya, Tanzania and Nepal in 2014/2015.
-In May 2017 we were able to bring 200 of those packs to Kenya for distribution.
+Hope Without Borders has been able to distribute more than 2000 "hygiene" pack to women and school girls.
 We recently received letters from some school girls in Kenya who had received a pack:

 :....I am full of joy and happiness for the gift you have helped me with.
 I thank you very much for the sanitary towels that you donated several months ago.
 It has really changed our lives so much and I am proud that now I can't miss to go to school even 1 single day."
 Aiiono